dockercask/dockercask/README.md

 ### update images

-To update all the docker images and applications run the update command.
+To pull the latest base image and rebuild the local application images run the update command.

 ```bash
 python2 dockercask.py update